 In the example in figure 2, below, a manager has used the 4Ps approach to explore why a new product is not selling well.

 Figure 2 – Example Reframing Matrix

-The Reframing Matrix tool was originally created by Michael Morgan, and published in his book "Creating Workforce Innovation."
+The Reframing Matrix tool was created by Michael Morgan, and published in his book, "Creating Workforce Innovation."
 It helps you to look at a problem from different perspectives.

-You use the tool by drawing a simple four-square grid and putting your problem or issue in the middle of the grid.
+Use the tool by drawing a simple four-square grid and writing your problem or issue in the middle of the grid.